KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/_index.md

 ## What is needed to get measurement data from a KELLER device via LoRa?

  1. A KELLER device.
 See https://docs.kolibricloud.ch/keller-devices/overview/
  2. A way to send to the Internet
    A)  Buy a LoRaWAN gateway.
 See https://www.thethingsnetwork.org/docs/gateways/start/list.html
        Depending on your location you might be lucky and can use an existing TTN gateway.
 See https://www.thethingsnetwork.org/map or https://ttnmapper.org/ to find the nearest community TTN gateway.
+or
    B) In certain countries mobile communication provider offer a connection to their LoRa-compatible antennas.
 See https://docs.kolibricloud.ch/sending-technology/lora-technology/partners/ for example coverage maps.
 You do not have to buy a gateway but pay a monthly/yearly fee to your provider.
 3. Choose a LoRa Network server
 4. Connect the LoRa devices with your LoRa Network server and test the connection